john-azzaro/Study-Continuous-Integration/README.md

 <br>

 ## What is the Continuous Integration Study?
-The continuous integration study is an examination of best practices associated with CI, as well as the use tools such as Travis.CI to use in development workflow.
+The continuous integration study is an examination of best practices associated with CI, where you essentially work with a main shared repository that is continually updated.
+Addiitonally, this study examines tools such as Travis.CI to use in the development workflow.

 <br>

 ## What is Continuous Integration (CI)?
 **Continuous Integration**, or CI, is a development practice where developers integrate working copies of code to a central shared repository several times a day.
 When each integration is submitted to this shared repository, it is verified by an automatic build.

 CI is envaluable to developers in that it can:
 1. *Solve problems quickly by detecting and locating errors.*